so-okada/twXiv/README.md

 	C differs from the arXiv new submission web page of the category C.

+	- One reason for this is to clarify what twXiv tweets, retweets, and quotes across categories.
-	- A reason for this is that twitter does not like duplicate or substiantially similar tweets from bots.
+	Another reason  is that twitter does not like duplicate or substiantially similar tweets from bots.
 	So, twXiv maintains a single
 	tweet for the title, authors, and abs/pdf identifiers of